sul-dlss/was-registrar-app/README.md

 docker compose up -d
 ```

-if you want to run the web container in intractive mode, stop it first and then run it so it will show interactive live output:
+if you want to run the web container in interactive mode, stop it first and then run it so it will show interactive live output:
 ```
 docker compose stop web
 docker compose run --service-ports web